equinor/septic-config-generator/docs/Howto_SCG.md

 ## About

-SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates files, one or more Excel-tables containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.
+SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates files, one or more tables in Excel- or CSV format containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.

 ## Introduction